vardhanshorewala/matic-docs/docs/zkEVM/protocol/l2-transaction-cycle.md

 ## Transactions and Blocks on zkEVM

 In our current design of the Polygon zkEVM, **one transaction is equivalent to one block on Layer 2 (i.e. zkEVM)**.
 This enhances RPC and peer-to-peer communication between nodes.
-Additionally, there is more compatibility with current tooling and a faster response time to locate the user's txs this way.
+Additionally, there is more compatibility with current tooling and fast finality in L2 which helps in locating the user's txs this way.

 There is one L2 block per transaction on the zkEVM network.
 Later, **a collection of L2 transactions is combined into a batch.
 This batch is posted on L1 for data-availablity and it must be verified**.
-Therefore, a proof for a single batch or a proof for multiple batches can be created.
+Therefore, a proof for a single batch or a proof for a sequence of batches can be created.

 For example, imagine the case where batches 2 to 24 have been posted on-chain and are waiting to be verified.
 The aggregator could: